rust-lang/reference/src/destructors.md

 So `ref x`, `V(ref x)` and `[ref x, y]` are all extending patterns, but `x`, `&ref x` and `&(ref x,)` are not.

 r[destructors.scope.lifetime-extension.patterns.let]
-If the pattern in a `let` statement is an extending pattern then the temporary scope of the initializer expression is extended.
+If the pattern in a `let` statement is an extending pattern then the temporary scope of the initializer expression is extended to the scope of the block containing the `let` statement.

 ```rust
 # fn temp() {}